simonjaeger/OfficeDev-HOL/Microsoft-Graph-Mail-Console-App/README.md

 #### Exercise 3.4: Finish the mail client ####
 In order to complete the mail client we need to implement a few methods.
-- **GetAccessToken:** Prompt the user with UI (if needed) in order to sign into the application and return an access token (for Microsoft Graph) from Azure AD.
+- **GetAccessToken:** Prompt the user with UI (if needed) in order to sign into the application and return an access token (for the Microsoft Graph) from Azure AD.
 - **GetHttpClient:** Prepare an **HttpClient** object with the access token attached to the authorization header.
 - **GetUserAsync:** Get the current user profile (**UserModel**) using the Microsoft Graph.
 - **CreateMail:** Create the mail object (**MailModel**) which we will send to the Microsoft Graph.